SUBARACHNOID HEMORRHAGE

 Specifics of SAH treatment during pregnancy

-• the risk of rupture during pregnancy and delivery is relatively low (1.4 and 0.05%, respectively) and close to the general population ⇒ conservative approach
+• the risk of rupture during pregnancy and delivery is relatively low (1.4 and 0.05%, respectively), which is similar to the risk in the general population ⇒ conservative approach is recommended

 Content available only for logged-in subscribers (registration will be available soon)